Adithya-Srinivas/React-friends/README.md

-a simple website done React
+a simple website done using React

 fetched data from https://robohash.org/